-Setup is simple.
+The setup is simple.
 Power up one of the units and connect it to your modem, then download the app.
 You'll get a notification that starts the process with a single tap, then walks you through setting up the other two and gives performance tips.

 Perhaps the biggest draw of Nest Wifi is the prompt updates.
-They're seamless and a proper update schedule means your network is more secure even if they aren't always filled with new features.
+They're seamless, and a proper update schedule means your network is more secure even if they aren't always filled with new features.

-The Wi-Fi 5 option Orbi RBK50
+The Wi-Fi 5 option: Orbi RBK50

 Netgear's Orbi isn't a mesh wireless system, but it acts the same way and extends your network by using satellite units.
 Those satellites just aren't connected to each other, only the base.
-It's still a tri-band system that will give you fast network speeds everywhere in your house, which is what really matters.
+It's still a tri-band system that will give you fast network speeds everywhere in your house, which is what matters.